 Ground Fault Circuit Interrupters (GFCI's) are devices that sense leakage of current in a circuit and automatically switch off power when a threshold leakage level is detected.
 These devices must be manually reset by the consumer.

-Although the National Electrical Code requires the use of GFCI's in kitchen receptacles installed to serve countertop appliances, GFCI's are not required or recommended in a receptacle serving a gas range.

-Performance of the range will not be affected if operated on a GFCI-protected circuit, but occasional nuisance tripping of the GFCI breaker is possible.
-If the breaker trips, power to the range will switch off.
+The National Electrical Code requires the use of GFCI's in kitchen receptacles installed to serve countertop surfaces.
+Performance of the range will not be affected if operated on a GFCI-protected circuit but occasional nuisance tripping of the GFCI breaker is possible.